Browse Items (17 total)

 -

-Women's Press Collective Workshop (Clip 2 of 3)
+Women's Press Collective Workshop (Clip 2)

 A recording of a workshop featuring members of the Women's Press Collective, including Wendy Cadden, Judy Grahn, and Martha Shelley.
 The panelists describe the founding of the Collective in Oakland, California.
 The uploaded file has been cropped due to Fair Use restrictions.
 The full file is available at the Lesbian Herstory Archives.